SawsanYusuf/covid-chest-xray-detection/README.md

 pattern in both the left and right lungs, while COVID-19 CXR images clearly show ground-glass opacification and consolidation in the right upper lobe and left lower lobe.

+## 3. Data Loading & Image pre-processing

+In this step, we loaded the data and performed pre-processing of chest x-ray images so that model can understand the pattern hidden in the image for a particular class.

+After loading the images, we reside the images to a uniform size of 224x224 pixels.
+We then assigned label values of 0, 1, and 2 to the classes Normal, COVID-19, and Virus Infection, respectively.

+Next, we randomized the order so that they were not sorted according to any specific pattern during the training of our CNN model.
+This helps to prevent any bias towards a particular order and improves the overall performance of the model.

+Finally, we split our training data into training and validation sets with an 80:20 ratio.
+We used 80% of the data for training and the remaining 20% for evaluating the model.

+## 4. Image Normalization and Augmentation